Ethereum Taxes After the Merge

 TokenTax content follows strict guidelines for editorial accuracy and integrity.

-It’s not clear whether staking ETH to ETH 2.0 is a taxable event.
+It’s not clear whether staking ETH to ETH 2 was a taxable event.
 The IRS has not issued any guidance on the issue.

-Technically speaking, ETH 2.0 will eventually replace all ETH tokens on a 1:1 basis, with all ETH coins being burned in the process.
-This leads some to argue that the merge is simply an upgrade; the act of locking up funds does not result in additional wealth or indicate intention to dispose of the coin.
-Proponents of this argument also point to the fact that after the Merge, the ticker “ETH2” will go away, since all ETH will now support PoS.
+As mentioned above, technically speaking, PoS ETH replaced all ETH tokens on a 1:1 basis, with all PoW ETH coins being burned in the process.
+This leads some to argue that the Merge was simply an upgrade; the act of locking up funds did not result in additional wealth or indicate intention to dispose of the coin.
+Proponents of this argument also point to the fact that post Merge, the ticker “ETH2” is in the process of being eliminated, since all ETH now supports PoS.

-The bottom line is that, with the support of your crypto tax accountant, you could elect to choose staking ETH as a taxable event or as a non-taxable event.
-It's important to note that treating these transactions as taxable does not necessarily mean you are paying more in taxes.
-Different treatments only affect total tax liability when:
+The bottom line is that, with the support of your crypto tax accountant, you could elect to choose staking ETH to ETH2 as a taxable event or as a non-taxable event.

 This raises questions about when income is realized.
 The most conservative approach is to report staking rewards when your Earn balance increases.
 This is a safe route, and would also start your long-term capital gains clock earlier.